How Barristers Charge Their Fees

 It is the job of your solicitor to advise you as to who should be instructed, namely, how senior a barrister is suitable for the work in question, what is the experience needed, how much time the barrister will need to spend on the case, etc. If the barrister chosen by the solicitor is too expensive for you, you should ask your solicitor to instruct someone who will charge less.

-The Bar Association regularly publishes a list of practising barristers where the experience and expertise of each barrister is set out.
-The Bar Association is also contemplating a relaxation of its rules in order to allow each individual barrister to publish his qualifications and normal rates.
+The Bar Association regularly updates the Online Bar List where the professional qualifications, year-of-call and contact details of each barrister are set out.
 Your solicitor should in any event be in a position to advise you as to the qualifications and experience of the barrister intended to be instructed.